-Closing on the purchase of a parcel of land where you will build your new home is, in principle, straightforward: You give the seller the agreed-upon sales price and the seller gives you the land.
-In practice, however, the process is more complicated.
-The closing procedures for buying vacant land are simpler than for buying an existing home – especially because you don’t need to worry about lead paint, radon, or any other issues relevant to built structures.
+Closing on the purchase of a parcel of land where you plan to build your new home is, in principle, straightforward: You give the seller the agreed-upon sales price and the seller gives you the land.
+In practice, however, the process is more complicated—though less so than when buying an existing home, since you won't need to worry about lead paint, radon, or any other issues relevant to built structures.

-At the same time, when buying an existing house, you can count on the lender's expertise.
-With vacant land, unless you're financing the purchase with a bank loan, you may need to rely more extensively on your own preparation and diligence.
+At the same time, when buying an existing house, the purchaser can count on the lender's expertise.
+With vacant land, unless you're financing the purchase with a bank loan, you might need to rely more extensively on your own preparation and diligence.

 In any event, it's well to understand how your closing will work, even if you're relying on the bank's closing attorney to supervise the process.
 That's what we'll discuss here, including:

 Make sure all inspections have been completed and you have the resulting reports.
 Check to see that you have all required surveys, soils logs or septic system designs and other engineering, and confirm that all contingencies have been satisfied.
-For example, your agreement may be contingent on the seller's designing a septic system for the land and obtaining a permit from the local board of health for its installation.
+For example, your agreement might be contingent on the seller's designing a septic system for the land and obtaining a permit from the local board of health for its installation.

-Your bank will require that you obtain – and, typically, pay for, title insurance backing up your legal ownership of the property.
-Whether or not you're using bank financing or not, it's prudent to have title insurance in place.
-The most careful title search can fail to turn up easements, liens, or other encumbrances that may make your land unmarketable in the future or significantly impair its market value.
+Your bank will require that you obtain, and, typically, pay for, title insurance backing up your legal ownership of the property.
+Whether or not you're using bank financing, it's prudent to get this insurance in place.
+The most careful title search can fail to turn up easements, liens, or other encumbrances that could make the land unmarketable in the future or significantly impair its market value.

 Virtually all title insurance is written by national title insurance firms.
 Review the report before the closing.
 If problems are indicated, for example, a mechanics' lien that nobody remembered to remove from title when a contractor's bill for installing a border fence was finally paid, you want as much time as possible to resolve them.

 An in-person closing means that every party to the transaction or that person's representative appears in person, usually at the registry office at which the deed and other closing documents will be recorded.
-That allows you to run title down to that very moment and complete the closing on the spot: you have the confidence and the satisfaction of knowing you own what you just paid for.
+That allows you to run title down to that very moment and complete the closing on the spot: You have the confidence and the satisfaction of knowing you own what you just paid for.